User profile and roles

 Default role is optional: if you don’t select a default role, at login time all the available roles for the user will be loaded.
 If you select a role, at login time it will be the session role selected.

 You can also assign an attribute profile to a user.
 In this case it is enough to valorize the attribute that you want to assign.
 The below image, shows an example.
-The attribute Country formerly created as a Profile attribute has been assigned to the user kte_admin.
-The image shows that some other attributes are available but they are not considered as they remain empty.
+The attribute par_family that has been formerly created as a Profile attribute.